jlynch2121/dpla-api-json-downloader/README.md

 - API key for querying the DPLA API
 - Fields you want provided
 - ID of a Service Hub
 - Name of the csv file with provider titles.
+A csv including all your hub's provider names can be downloaded from the [DPLA Analytics Dashboard](https://analytics-dashboard.dp.la/).

 Run script in same directory as the csv file with collection titles.